jwSharp/chess/CONTRIBUTING.md

 ### Report a Bug

-When dealing with a bug, we like to be specific with the report.
+Please be specific with the report of a bug.
 A guide for debugging will be available soon.
 For now, please be precise in detailing the issue and how you produced the issue.

 ### Request a Feature